- can design circuits using basic logic gates

 - can design parts of a processor

-- understands the subsystems of a computer system (system bus module, von Neumann architecture)
+- can describe the subsystems of a computer system (system bus module, von Neumann architecture)

 - can define and use the following notions: Hardware (Internal communication, Memory (DRAM, SRAM),input/output interfaces), interrupts; direct memory access; bus